Elections

 General Restrictions:

 - Candidates may only begin campaigning once they’ve officially filed their Declaration of Candidacy.
+Write in candidates may only begin campaigning once the deadline to declare candidacy has passed.

 - Candidates are allowed to approach voters and show them how to vote in Student Senate Elections.
 However, once voters have advanced to making candidate selections on the official election ballot, candidates are not allowed to speak to voters.